joethegrapedev/kritikeshbday/README.md

 # XRP telegram bot

-- sorry johann im a typescript maxi rn.
+- sorry johann im a typescript maxi rn. also we are using deno lol